 According to one study, seniors who are isolated without regular social contact are at an increased risk of dying compared to their socially active counterparts.
 This is because social interaction has a positive impact on the immune system and helps to decrease stress.
 Plus, seniors who have a strong network of friends and family are better able to care for themselves, which can help them live longer and healthier.

-Ten percent of people over 60 experience abuse at some point and social isolation is one of the greatest risk factors.
+Did you know that ten percent of people over 60 experience abuse at some point, and that social isolation is one of the greatest risk factors?

-4. Isolation increases the chance of entering a nursing home
+4. Increased chances of entering a nursing home

-5. LGBT seniors are at a greater risk
+5. LGBT Seniors are at greater risk of isolation

-LGBT seniors are more likely to live alone, which is one of the greatest factors in isolation.
-They are also less likely to have children and more likely to be estranged from family members.
+LGBT seniors are more likely than their non-LGBT counterparts to live alone, which is one of the greatest factors in isolation.
+They also tend to have fewer children or possibly be estranged from family members.